thekubeworld/iptables/README.md

 - Terminating TARGETS: `ACCEPT` or `DROP`
-This means when a packet match a rule that contains `ACCEPT` or `DROP` it will execute the rule and **STOP** going into the list of rules in the CHAIN as it matched the rule.
+This means when a packet match a rule that contains `ACCEPT` or `DROP` it will execute the rule and **STOP** going into the list of rules after in the CHAIN as it matched the rule.

 - Non Terminating TARGETS: `LOG` or `TEE`
 This means that if a packet match a rule with `LOG` or `TEE` it will continue executing